Golconda diamonds: Mining

-The peak period of the Golconda diamond mining was the 16th-to-18th centuries under the Golconda Sultanate and the Nizams of Hyderabad.
-The mines were leased under the supervision of regional governors, of whom 17th-century prominent diamond trader Mir Jumla became the Grand vizier (Prime Minister) of the Golconda Sultanate.
-He established a network of diamond merchants in Europe, Africa, the Middle East, and Asia up to China and the Malay Archipelago.
-Shantidas Jhaveri was also a diamond trader of the 17th century.
+The peak period of Golconda diamond mining was the 16th-to-18th centuries, when the region was controlled by the Golconda Sultanate and the Nizams of Hyderabad.
+The mines were leased under the supervision of regional governors, of whom prominent 17th-century diamond trader Mir Jumla became the Grand vizier (Prime Minister) of the Golconda Sultanate.
+He established a network of diamond merchants in Europe, Africa, the Middle East, and Asia—up to China and the Malay Archipelago.
+Shantidas Jhaveri was another 17th-century diamond trader.

-Golconda diamonds were mined from alluvial soil settings alongside river beds.
-Mines was usually up to 4 fathom deep.
-When mining reached ground water, digging was halted.
+Golconda diamonds were mined from alluvial soils alongside river beds.
+Mines were usually up to 4 fathom deep.
+When mining reached groundwater, digging was halted.
 Stony substances were then collected for assortment and examined for diamonds.
-Raw diamonds from the mines were typically transported to Golconda—now the western part of Hyderabad—) for skilled lapidary, enhancement, and further evaluation and sale.
-The art of macle, which is a form of rough diamond used to produce jewellery, was first developed in the Golconda region.
-Of the 38 diamond mines in India at the time, 23 were located in the Golconda Sultanate, of which the Kollur Mine was prominent and employed 60,000 workers at once.
-Most of these mines were fully active until 1830 but were gradually abandoned as they became either submerged by the backwaters or depleted due to excessive mining.
-Thus, mining gradually declined and finally officially closed.
+Raw diamonds from the mines were typically transported to Golconda—now the western part of Hyderabad— for skilled lapidary, enhancement, further evaluation, and sale.
+The art of macle, which is a form of rough diamond that is used to produce jewellery, was first developed in the Golconda region.
+Of the 38 diamond mines in India at the time, 23 were located in the Golconda Sultanate, of which Kollur Mine was prominent and employed 60,000 workers at one time.
+Most of these mines were fully active until 1830 but were gradually abandoned as they became either submerged by the backwaters of the Pulichintala irrigation dam or became depleted.
+Diamond mining in the region gradually declined and finally officially closed.

-In 2015, the Centre of Exploration Geophysics (Osmania University) and the Geological Survey of India conducted research that identified three zones that contain 21 potential new diamond-mining sites near the delta of the Krishna and Bhima rivers, in the riverbeds of the Krishna, Tungabhadra, and Penna rivers.
-According to the research, the sites contain volcanic pipes that probably bear Kimberlite and possibly diamonds.
+In 2015, the Centre of Exploration Geophysics of Osmania University and the Geological Survey of India (GSI) conducted research that identified three zones that contain 21 potential new diamond-mining sites near the delta of the Krishna and Bhima rivers, and in the beds of the Krishna, Tungabhadra and Penna rivers.
+According to the research, the sites contain volcanic pipes that probably bear kimberlite and possibly diamonds.
+According to Outlook India, in 2022, some companies applied for mining rights in the region of Andhra Pradesh, soon after the National Geophysical Research Institute (NGRI) discovered diamond deposits in the seven districts of the state.